Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

 import Alert from '@site/src/components/Alert';
 import Assumptions from '@site/src/components/Assumptions';

 Getting starting with Qovery is easy.
-Just plug your Git repository and you can deploy your application directly.
+Just plug your Git repository, and you can deploy your application directly.
 But in some cases you will want a more advanced CI workflow where some steps need to happen before deployment.

 One of the CI tools you can use for that matter is GitHub Actions.